jsinapov/tufts_service_robots/data_collector/README.md

     roslaunch turtlebot_navigation amcl_demo.launch map_file:=`rospack find tufts_halligan`/maps/real/2/2.yaml

+If you specified `start_point` in the yaml file, move the robot to that location now, oriented toward yaw=0.

-If you did not specify `start_point` in the yaml file:
+If you did not specify `start_point` in the yaml file, you need to manually set the initialpose estimate:

     roslaunch turtlebot_rviz_launchers view_navigation.launch

-        Give it an initial pose estimate

 In another terminal: